ShabuShabu/Harness/README.md

 - Extract tests from original package
 - Add more tests
 - Publish to Packagist
+- Add Github actions for CS fixer and Phpunit
 - Live happily ever after

 ## Installation